 - Breakfast for Dinner

-So my kids each pick a theme for their day.
+On their day, my kids each pick the theme they want for dinner on that day.
 This means we might eat seafood on Fridays and noodles on Thursday.
 To maximize the variety in our annual meal plan, I avoid repeating themes.

 Once we have selected the seven themes for that year, it’s time to plan a little more.

 Selecting Dinners within Each Theme